 Also, we have been working with multiple commercial crews to prepare them for interviews and help them achieve their airline dream.
 We have also welcomed two new additions to our Instructor team, Chris, who you will hear from later in this post, and Mark, who is a highly experienced First Officer.

 We have also been planning with Fly2Help for the upcoming Air Smiles day, which has been funded by our charity efforts over the last few years.

 Instructor’s Corner – Chris

-Hi All, my name is Chris, and I am one of the new instructors here at Velocity.
+Hi All, my name is Chris, and I am one of the new instructors here at Velocity in the B737 Simulator.
 I have recently graduated from CAE Oxford with a frozen Airline Transport Pilots Licence and hoping to put my commercial licence to use in the right-hand seat of an airliner soon.